denrahydnas/CodeLouPHP/README.md

 This is my project for the January-March 2017 Code Louisville PHP Track.

-I have traveled a lot in my life so far, so I am creating a Travelogue to record all of the places I've been and to write a little bit about my favorite places.
-I will also be able to keep track of all of the places I have yet to visit, and update the list as I go.
+I created a Travelogue app to record all of the places I have visited and to keep track of the places I want to visit.
+I have a hard time deciding where to go next, so I have built a vacation generator to suggest either a place I havent visited yet or one of my all time favorite places, that I would like to visit again someday.
+I have given the user a way to sort between past trips, wish list trips and favorites, in addition to the vacation selector.
+Clicking on the individual location gives a little bit more information, such as suggested sights and activites to do there.

+I plan to host it at http://travelogue.sl9design.com.
+I hope you like it!

 Project Requirements: